kobayutapon/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

             line  10:       "IWxxx_NB_SPI_INT"      input consumer="THREAD_SOC_INT"
             ...

-**In the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip5" (whose I2C device address is 0-0020 as shown by the output of gpiodetect) for the reset functionality.
+In the fowllowing case, you need use "gpio-reset-device=/dev/gpiochip5" (whose I2C device address is 0-0020 as shown by the output of gpiodetect) for the reset functionality.
 Similarly, use gpio-int-device=/dev/gpiochip4 (whose I2C device address is 1-0022 as shown by the output of gpiodetect) for the interrupt functionality.
-This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "**
+This means you have to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip5&gpio-int-device=/dev/gpiochip4&gpio-int-line=10&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

         & gpiodetect
         ...
         gpiochip4 [1-0022] (24 lines)
         gpiochip5 [0-0020] (8 lines)
+        ...

+##### Check gpiochip for i.MX95 15x15 EVK:

+**A hardware config need on i.MX95 15x15 EVK: turn on the SW10 Pin1 to “ON” which enable the SPI CS for IW612.**

+For the i.MX95 15x15 EVK board, you only need to use "$ gpiodetect" to check the GPIO chips for reset and interrupt.
+The gpio-int-line=5 and gpio-reset-line=1 are fixed values.
+For example, in the following case, you need to start the otbr-agent with the command "otbr-agent-iwxxx -I wpan0 -B mlan0 'spinel+spi:///dev/spidev0.0?gpio-reset-device=/dev/gpiochip0&gpio-int-device=/dev/gpiochip3&gpio-int-line=5&gpio-reset-line=1&spi-mode=0&spi-speed=1000000&spi-reset-delay=0' & "

+        & gpiodetect
+        ...
+        gpiochip0 [1-0020] (8 lines)             # gpio-reset-device
+        gpiochip3 [43840000.gpio] (32 lines)     # gpio-int-device
+        ...

+<a name="setup-otbr-agent"></a>

 #### For i.MX8M Mini EVK + 88W8987 + K32W platform or i.MX8ULP EVK + IW416 + K32W platform: